Testing for Sugar and Ketones

 - Formula to calculate mg/dl from mmol/l: mg/dl = 18 × mmol/l

-- Understand that this process can be difficult for the first few weeks and set backs and disappointments are expected.
-Sugar and carbohydrates consumption at today’s levels have created both physical and psychological addictions for our bodies and kicking these addictions will take time and perseverance.
+- Understand that this process can be complicated for the first few weeks, and setbacks and disappointments are expected.
+Sugar and carbohydrate consumption has created physical and psychological addictions for our bodies, and kicking these addictions will take time and perseverance.

-- You may have to make some adjustments like increasing salt intake if feeling low energy, etc. There are many informational video on this subject.
+- You may have to make adjustments like increasing salt intake if feeling low energy, etc. There are many informational videos on this subject.

-- A positive ketone levels does not mean that you are “fat adapted” as body usually continues to use sugar for muscles, etc. It means you have some ketone bodies in your blood that are found to be therapeutic in “nutritional ketosis” and your insulin levels are adequately low.
+- A positive ketone level does not mean that you are “fat adapted” as the body usually continues to use sugar for muscles, etc. It means you have some ketone bodies in your blood that are found to be therapeutic in “nutritional ketosis,” and your insulin levels are adequately low.
 I have a great video on this from Dr. Stephen Phinney under “Inflammation“.

 - Ketogenic/LCHF diet is highly individualized, ” Self Experimentation on the Keto Diet” explains it the best.

-- You can subscribe to “Low Carb Down Under” for more of his and other great video.
+- You can subscribe to “Low Carb Down Under” for more of his and another great video.

-- The usual source of low (20 grams) daily carbs are usually leafy, green vegetables, carrots, almonds, avocados, a few black, red and blue berries.
-Grains (bread, rice), starchy vegetables (potatoes, corn) and sugary fruits usually prevent achieving ketosis.
+- The usual source of low (20 grams) daily carbs are usually leafy, green vegetables, carrots, almonds, avocados, a few black/red berries, and blueberries.
+Grains (bread, rice), starchy vegetables (potatoes, corn), and sugary fruits usually prevent ketosis.

 - Posted in: Uncategorized